(Last revised May 26, 2023 - revisions in bold italics)

 Passing of the Peace

-We encourage worshippers not to embrace or clasp hands but to greet one another and acknowledge one another, for example, with a bow.
 Health care professionals suggest that COVID-19 is most effectively transmitted from people’s hands to their faces, so avoiding hand-to-hand contact is a likely strategy for inhibiting infection.
+Hand sanitizer is available if you wish to use it after the passing of the peace.

 Passing of the collection plate during the offertory is permitted.